rebelsky/csc207c/_labs/generics.md

 The [reading on generics](../readings/generics.html) shows how we build a generic "expandable array" class.
 You'll find that generic class in the repository for this lab.

 a.
-Read through `SEAExpt.java` and predict what the output will be.
+Read through `SEAExperiment.java` and predict what the output will be.

 b.
-Compile and run `SEAExpt.java` to see what the output is.
+Compile and run `SEAExperiment.java` to see what the output is.

 c. `SimpleExpandableArray` is supposed to expand the array when you set a value larger than the size.
 Do you expect it to do so for this example?